-“God never promised that life would be easy, or that life would be free from pain, but He has promised that He will always be there when you need Him.
-He longs to cradle your brow…He wants you to tell Him just how you feel.
-It does not matter how bad you might have been, or for how long you might have ignored Him.
-Right now, speak to your heavenly Father, tell Him how much it hurts, unburden your sad heart to Him, and you will surely feel His love filling the aching void that has been left in your life.” ~ from Heartbroken? on You’ve Got Friends Who Care.
+God never promised that life would be easy, or that life would be free from pain, but He has promised that He will always be there when you need Him.
+He may not give you the answers you seek, and He may not erase the pain you feel…but He is always there, waiting for you.
+You’re free to tell Him how much it hurts, unburden your sad heart to Him, and you will surely feel His love filling the aching void that has been left in your life.

-“When love is lost, do not bow your head in sadness; instead keep your head up high and gaze into heaven for that is where your broken heart has been sent to heal.” ~ Author Unknown.
+“When love is lost, do not bow your head in sadness; instead keep your head up high and gaze into heaven for that is where your broken heart has been sent to heal.” ~ Unknown.

 “When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us.” ~ Alexander Graham Bell.

 “It has been said that time heals all wounds.
 The truth is that time does not heal anything.
 It merely passes. it is what we do during the passing of time that helps or hinders the healing process.” ~ Jay Marshall.

 “One tear met another tear floating down the river.
 Said the first tear, ‘I’m the tear of the woman who lost her lover.’
 The second tear said, ‘I’m the tear of the woman who found him.’” ~ Anonymous.

 “You can clutch the past so tightly to your chest that it leaves your arms too full to embrace the present.” ~ Jan Glidewell.

 A new season is beginning in your life

 In How to Stop Crying When It’s Over, I describe how peaceful it is to think of your life as “seasonal.”